France's disgraced former Budget Minister Jérôme Cahuzac was jailed on Thursday for hiding millions from the French tax man.

 Already on the right, meanwhile, questions were being asked as to the role of President Hollande in the affair.

-Jean-François Copé, leader of the opposition UMP party judged that Hollande had a case to answer as to what exactly he knew.
+Jean-François Copé, the ex-leader of the opposition UMP party judged that Hollande had a case to answer as to what exactly he knew.

 “Either he knew nothing, which in itself is extremely serious, because it demonstrates a certain naivité, or he did know something, which means he lied to the French people,” Copé was quoted as saying by French daily Le Parisien.

-Finance Minister Pierre Moscovici denied on Wednesday that the government had tried to "obstruct justice".
+The then Finance Minister Pierre Moscovici denied that the government had tried to "obstruct justice".

 Claude Guéant, the Interior Minister under former President Nicolas Sarkozy, was disgusted by Cahuzac's constant denials of the allegations until he came clean yesterday.